makeabilitylab/physcomp/arduino/led-blink.md

 ## Materials

-You will use the same materials as before.
-You will also need the [Arduino IDE](https://www.arduino.cc/en/main/software) and a USB cable to upload your program from your computer to your Arduino.
+You will use the same materials as [before](led-on.md), but you will also need the [Arduino IDE](https://www.arduino.cc/en/main/software) and a USB cable to upload your program from your computer to your Arduino.

 | Arduino | LED | Resistor |
 |:-----:|:-----:|:-----:|